 Gibson is committed to protecting and ensuring the safety and integrity of the environment across its business.
-The Company has advanced this pillar through the establishment of an internal Climate Change and Emissions Working Group to focus on, among other things, identifying carbon reduction and optimization opportunities, and has included the identification and inclusion of emission and energy reducing options, including environmental sustainability factors, into its decision-making processes.
-In seeking to reduce its existing emissions footprint, Gibson completed the scoping of two emissions reduction and efficiency projects with the potential to reduce emissions at the Moose Jaw Facility, the Company's highest emissions emitting facility.
-The Board sanctioned the completion of these emission reduction projects as part of its 2021 capital budget.
+The Company has advanced this pillar through identifying GHG reduction and optimization opportunities in line with the Net Zero by 2050 plan and has embedded the identification and inclusion of emission and energy reducing options, including environmental sustainability factors, into its decision-making processes.